 Crashplan: One amongst many backup software providers.

 Questions or comments on going paperless with a digital filing system?

 If you have any questions or comments, please feel free to leave them below.
 I'd be more than happy to answer and I always love feedback.

 Need a better way to do bookkeeping?

-Our FREE course teaches you how to set up, manage, and understand your business financials.
+Our courses teach you how to set up, manage, and understand your business financials.
 You'll learn bookkeeping basics, a document management system, how to use accounting software, and how to keep your books up to date.

 Spend less time worrying about bookkeeping and more time making smarter business decisions.